pvdz/preval/tests/cases/buffer_base64/with_global_assign.md

 - (todo) access object property that also exists on prototype? $buffer_toString
+- (todo) support ExpressionStatement as statement in let_hoisting noob check
 - (todo) type trackeed tricks can possibly support static $Buffer_from